PrincetonUniversity/FOCUS/index.md

 &nbsp;

 # Plotting
 There are several tools for processing the data.
+If you need to use one of them, please contact the author(s).

   - **python:** There is an python package written by Dr. Caoxiang Zhu, using [Matplotlib](https://matplotlib.org/) and [Mayavi](http://docs.enthought.com/mayavi/mayavi/).
   - **OMFIT:** In the [OMFIT](https://gafusion.github.io/OMFIT-source/) frame, there is a powerful module [*focus*](https://docs.google.com/document/d/1aGpRUMpYxBJmQXfkOK2OFMZ4P0Mn5H1_OSAjJVvxpHU/edit?ts=5ad10d28#) managed by Dr. Nikolas Logan.